About | Indigenous Fashion Projects

-- The Australian Indigenous Fashion Showcase at the 25th Mercedes Benz Fashion Week Australia
+- Indigenous Fashion Projects Showcase at the 25th Afterpay Australian Fashion Week.

 - Country to Couture: A celebration of Indigenous textile and fashion collaborations, held annually in Darwin in August.

-- National Indigenous Fashion Awards: An annual ceremony recognising and celebrating Indignenous textile and fashion from across Australia.
+- National Indigenous Fashion Awards: An annual ceremony recognising and celebrating Indigenous textile and fashion from across Australia.